Engineering-Research-and-Development/iotagent-opcua/README.md

 Here https://github.com/Engineering-Research-and-Development/iotagent-opcua/blob/master/docs/howto.md are available informations about configuration properties.

+For checking current status of the Agent, send a request to /status service (http://{agent-ip-address}:api-port/status)

 ## How to get access to the advanced API and Documentation topics
 Here https://opcuaiotagent.docs.apiary.io are available documentation about Administration API.
 ## Installation